Qualytics/userguide/docs/index.md

 # Welcome to Qualytics!

+## What Qualytics is?

-Qualytics is the complete solution to install trust and confidence in your enterprise data ecosystem.
-With automated data profiling, data quality rule inference, anomaly detection & remediation, Qualytics enables your data teams to address data issues faster.
-Qualytics automates workflows that are currently manual or simply not performed.
+* The complete solution to install `trust` and `confidence` in your enterprise data ecosystem.
+    1. With automated `data profiling`, `data quality rule inference`, `anomaly detection` & `remediation`.

+* The Active Data Quality Platform that enables teams to `manage data quality` at scale through advanced automation.
+## What Qualytics does?

+* Enables your data teams to `address data issues faster`.
+* `Automates workflows` that are currently manual or simply not performed.
+* `Automates the discovery` and `maintenance of data quality` measures you need.
+* Your `historic data is analyzed for its shapes and patterns` in order to infer contextual data quality rules.
+These rules are asserted to find anomalies in new data (often in incremental loads).
+    1. When an anomaly is found, along with traditional alerting, `a target datastore is enriched with the anomaly` along `with the metadata` that triggered it.
+    2. Enables your team to `take corrective actions` using their existing data tooling.

+* We combine `data quality rules` with additional data such as:
+    1. Alerting `needs`, `tags` & `tolerances`.
+    2. `Manage the combination` as a set of data quality checks.

+## Using Qualytics involves a few operations post configuration:

+* `Catalog`
+    1. `Preps metadata` to be consumed by Qualytics.

+* `Profile`
+    1. `Generates metadata` by touching historic data.
+    2. `Generates and Updates` data quality checks.

+* `Scan`
+    1. Asserts data quality checks on full or incremental loads of data to generate anomalies.

+* `Enrich`
+    1. While this is automatic behind scenes, enrichment enables us to write anomalies to a destination of user’s choosing.

+* As a quick reference, here is a short video demonstrating the platform with a quick walkthrough:

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/Dxzt4LRibIE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Focus areas